Magidor cardinals: Partial squares and Magidor cardinals

 Before proving it, recall that $\kappa$ is $1$-extendible iff there exists a cardinal $\lambda>\kappa$ and an elementary embedding $\jmath:\mathcal{H}(\kappa^+)\rightarrow\mathcal{H}(\lambda^+)$ so that $\crit(\jmath)=\kappa$ and $\jmath(\kappa)=\lambda$ (this definition comes from \cite{MR1942302}, and other equivalent formulations exist in the literature).
 It is easy to see that if $\kappa$ is $1$-extendible then there is a normal ultrafilter $U$ on $\kappa$ which concentrates on the measurable cardinals below $\kappa$ (see, e.g. \cite{MR1994835}, Proposition 23.1).

+It is known that the existence of a global square implies the partial global square at every regular $\delta$.
 Theorem 6.5 of \cite{MR1942302} asserts that if there exists some $1$-extendible cardinal $\kappa$ in the ground model (and an inaccessible cardinal above $\lambda$ where $\lambda$ is the target of the embedding) then one can force a global square while preserving the fact that $\kappa$ is $1$-extendible:

 \begin{corollary} Non-Magidority and limit of measurables.
 It is consistent that $\kappa$ is $1$-extendible and there are no Magidor cardinals.
 Consequently, it is consistent that there is a class of measurable cardinals and no Magidor cardinals.
 In particular, a limit of measurable cardinals need not be a Magidor cardinal. \end{corollary}